yuffon/demo/README.md

 # **Features**

-  * `Good usability`: RGSE can analyze real-world open source java programs with respect to not only single object property but also multiple objects properties.
+  * `Good usability`: RGSE can analyze real-world open source java programs with respect to not only single object but also multiple objects involved properties.

   * `Effectiveness and efficiency`: RGSE can effectively find the program paths satisfying a regular property as soon as possible.
-Compare with DFS mode and pure path slicing mode, RGSE achieves an average 179x and 130x time speedups, respectively.
+  We applied RGSE to analyze 16 real-world open source Java programs against representative regular properties, compared with DFS mode and pure path slicing mode, RGSE achieves an average 179x and 130x time speedups, respectively.

   * `Extensive applications`: typestate bug finding, path-oriented test case generation, performance tuning, and so on.

 ----------
 # **Contacts**
 	(1).
 Hengbiao Yu : hengbiaoyu@nudt.edu.cn
 	(2).
+Yufeng Zhang : yuffonzhang@163.com
+	(3).
 Zhenbang Chen : zbchen@nudt.edu.cn

 ----------